trent129/Web-Development-Projects/README.md

 21. Theme Clock - A dynamic clock where you can switch it from light to dark mode.
 22. Drap and Drop - Image can be moved from different div locations.
 23. Drawing app - The canvas api is used to create a window to draw from size 5-50 with a provided color spectrum.
+24. Content Holder - It loads content when you open it up.